The algebraic structures of social organizations: the operad of cooperative games: Recollections on cooperative game theory and on algebraic operads

 where $E$ is some finite set, and where we consider the quotient of this free group on $E$ by the normal subgroup generated by a finite number of words $R$.
 The key ingredient to make sense of this is simply the \textit{existence} of the free group on arbitrary generators.

 Let $M$ be an $\mathbb{S}$-module.
-The \textit{free operad} on $M$, denoted by $\mathbb{T}(M)$, is given by all possible partial compositions of the generators $M$, seen as rooted trees with the corresponding number of inputs.
-Concretely, it is constructed as follows.
+The \textit{free operad} on $M$, denoted by $\mathbb{T}(M)$, is given by all possible partial compositions of the generators in $M$.
+Concretely, one can represent the $\mathbb{S}$-module of all these possible partial compositions of elements in $M$ as rooted trees with vertices labeled by the elements in $M$.
+To construct $\mathbb{T}(M)$, one then sums all possible labels by elements in $M$ over all possible rooted trees, where the arity corresponds to the numbers of leaves in the tree.

+An explicit construction is as follows.
 Let $\mathrm{RT}$ denote the set of all rooted trees, and let $t$ be a rooted tree.
 The \textit{tree tensor} of $M$ is defined as

 where $v$ ranges over all the vertices of the rooted tree $t$, and where $|\mathrm{in}(v)|$ denotes the number of incoming edges of the vertex $v$.
+The precise definition of the above tensor product over the ordered set $\mathrm{vert}(t)$ is given in \cite[Section 5.1.14]{LodayVallette}; roughly, one can think of it as taking the tensor product of the different $M(|\mathrm{in}(v)|)$ over all the elements $v$ in $\mathrm{vert}(t)$, were we have equated the action that permutes the elements $v$ in $\mathrm{vert}(t)$ with the action that permutes the order of the different $M(|\mathrm{in}(v)|)$ that appear in the tensor product.
 The free operad $\mathbb{T}(M)$ is then given, as an $\mathbb{S}$-module, by

 where the sum ranges over all rooted trees $t$ of arity $n$.
 The free operad $\mathbb{T}(M)$ on an $\mathbb{S}$-module $M$ admits canonical composition maps, given by grafting rooted trees, and a canonical unit.
 We refer to \cite[Chapter 5, Section 6]{LodayVallette} for further details.